 • Basin conjunctivitis - characterized by infection of the epidemiological type through water;

-• Reiter's syndrome - an infection develops in the joints, after which it spreads to the eyes;
+• Reiter's syndrome - infection develops in the joints and then spreads to the eyes;

-• Blepharitis is an inflammation of the edge of the eyelid.
+• Blepharitis is inflammation of the edge of the eyelid.

-Almost every form of the disease is characterized by the appearance of small vesicles prone to scarring.
+Almost every form of the disease is characterized by the appearance of small blisters that are prone to scarring.

-Chlamydia is a sexually transmitted infection, so it is easy to guess that it is possible to catch chlamydia specifically in this way.
-An adult, already having a bacterium in his body, can easily transfer it to his eyes.
+Chlamydia is a sexually transmitted infection, so it’s easy to guess that you can catch chlamydia specifically in this way.
+An adult, already having the bacterium in his body, can easily transfer it to his eyes.
 This happens due to lack of hygiene through hands contaminated with secretions.
-It will be enough to touch the eye area, and the infection will enter the conjunctival sac.
+It will be enough to touch the eye area, and an infection will enter the conjunctival sac.

-In addition, contact infection can occur from an infected person to a healthy person through personal items, such as a towel or handkerchief.
-Thus, a person accidentally discovers it in himself when chlamydia of the eyes manifests itself.
+In addition, infection by contact can occur from an infected person to a healthy person through personal items, such as a towel or handkerchief.
+Thus, a person accidentally discovers it in himself when chlamydia of the eyes appears.

-Another reason for the development and appearance of the disease is contamination through water if a person visits a public pool or uses contaminated water in institutions.
-Even when cleaning swimming pools with a chlorine solution, this is not enough to fight infection.
+Another reason for the development and appearance of the disease is infection through water, if a person visits a public swimming pool or uses contaminated water in institutions.
+Even when cleaning pools with a chlorine solution, this is not enough to fight the infection.

-Newborn children are born with the disease chlamydial conjunctivitis due to the fact that the pregnant mother already had this infection in the body during gestation.
-The child can become infected dangerous illness through infected birth canal...
-Possible complications, such as pneumonia, make it difficult to treat the baby.
+Newborns are born with the disease chlamydial conjunctivitis due to the fact that the pregnant mother already had this infection in her body during pregnancy.
+The child may become infected dangerous illness through infected birth canal.
+Treatment of the baby is complicated by possible complications, such as pneumonia.

-From the moment of infection until the first symptoms of infection appear, it usually takes up to 2 weeks.
-As a rule, only one eye is affected, bilateral damage is seen in only a small proportion of patients.
+From the moment of infection to the appearance of the first symptoms of infection, it usually takes up to 2 weeks.
+As a rule, only one eye is affected; bilateral damage is seen in only a small proportion of patients.
 More than half of all cases of the disease occur in the form acute infection eyes, the other part - as a chronic course of the disease.

-The symptoms of eye chlamydia are different, but the most common are:
+Symptoms of ocular chlamydia vary, but the most common are:

 • redness of the eyes - manifests itself at an early stage of the disease.
-This symptom inherent in many eye diseases, therefore, nonspecific;
+This symptom common to many eye diseases, therefore non-specific;

-• pain and discomfort in the eye area in the form of burning and cutting;
+• pain and discomfort in the eye area in the form of burning and stinging;

-• fear of light - painful reaction to light occurs individually;
+• fear of light - a painful reaction to light occurs individually;

-• the feeling of the presence of a foreign object in the eye means that the infection is localized under the eyelid;
+• the feeling of a foreign object in the eye means that the infection is localized under the eyelid;

 • tearing - defense mechanism the eyes are trying to get rid of foreign formations, but tears are powerless against infection;

-• deterioration of vision - observed at the stage of progression of the disease and, without proper treatment, leads to blindness;
+• deterioration of vision - observed at the stage of disease progression and without proper treatment leads to blindness;

-• the presence of follicles is the main symptom of eye chlamydia.
-Bubbles are located on inside century.
+• the presence of follicles is the main sign of ocular chlamydia.
+Bubbles are located on inside century

-Each patient has chlamydial conjunctivitis proceeds differently due to the individual characteristics of the organism.
+In each patient, chlamydial conjunctivitis occurs differently due to the individual characteristics of the body.

-As methods for detecting bacteria, the doctor conducts an ophthalmological examination, laboratory tests are performed, and the patient is sent for consultation to related specialists.
+To identify the bacterium, the doctor conducts an ophthalmological examination, performs laboratory tests, and the patient is referred for consultation to related specialists.

 Most exact result gives a blood test and scraping from the conjunctiva.
-When an infection is detected, the doctor prescribes drugs aimed at eliminating chlamydia and relieving the symptoms of the disease.
+If an infection is detected, the doctor prescribes medications aimed at eliminating chlamydia and relieving the symptoms of the disease.

 Ways to combat chlamydial conjunctivitis

-Modern drugs help to completely cure an infectious disease.
+Modern drugs help to completely cure the infectious disease.
 In particular, doctors prescribe etiotropic antibiotics, eye drops with antibacterial and anti-inflammatory properties.
-Chlamydial conjunctivitis is treatable with tetracycline ointment.
+Chlamydial conjunctivitis can be treated with tetracycline ointment.

-When appointing medicines the doctor should take into account the patient's condition: for example, during pregnancy or lactation, some drugs are contraindicated.
+Upon appointment medicines the doctor must take into account the patient’s condition: for example, during pregnancy or lactation, some drugs are contraindicated.
 In addition, it is necessary to identify the presence of other chronic diseases or hereditary predisposition.

-The timing of treatment depends on the degree of damage to the disease.
-Often, therapy takes up to 4 weeks, but it also happens that medication lasts six months...
+The duration of treatment depends on the severity of the disease.
+Therapy often takes up to 4 weeks, but it also happens that taking medications lasts six months.
 It is possible to destroy chlamydia only at a certain stage of their life cycle.

-Chlamydia of the eyes is treated with drugs such as Levofloxacin, Azithromycin, Vibramycin.
-Antibiotics do an excellent job of killing bacteria without leaving them a chance to develop.
-Along with antibiotics, the doctor prescribes drugs that prevent the side effects of these drugs.
+Chlamydia of the eye is treated with drugs such as Levofloxacin, Azithromycin, Vibramycin.
+Antibiotics do an excellent job of killing bacteria, leaving them no chance to develop.
+Along with antibiotics, the doctor prescribes medications that prevent side effects from the listed medications.

-Antiallergic drugs and agents are prescribed to maintain and improve the intestinal microflora.
-After the end of the course of taking the pills, the patient is sent for repeated tests to make sure that there is no infection.
-Chlamydial conjunctivitis can be completely cured if detected early.
+Antiallergic medications and agents aimed at maintaining and improving intestinal microflora are prescribed.
+After completing the course of taking the pills, the patient is sent for re-testing to make sure there is no infection.
+Chlamydial conjunctivitis can be cured completely if detected early.

-- infectious lesion of the mucous membrane of the eyes with chlamydia, accompanied by acute or chronic inflammation conjunctiva.
-Chlamydial conjunctivitis proceeds with edema of the conjunctiva and transitional folds, purulent discharge from the eyes, lacrimation, cramps in the eyes, follicular rashes on the lower eyelid, parotid adenopathy, symptoms of eustachitis.
-Diagnosis of chlamydial conjunctivitis consists in carrying out biomicroscopy, cytological, cultural, enzyme immunoassay, immunofluorescence, PCR studies to determine chlamydia.
-Chlamydial conjunctivitis is treated with tetracycline antibiotics, macrolides and fluoroquinolones until complete clinical and laboratory recovery.
+– infection of the eye mucosa with chlamydia, accompanied by acute or chronic inflammation conjunctiva.
+Chlamydial conjunctivitis occurs with swelling of the conjunctiva and transitional folds, purulent discharge from the eyes, lacrimation, pain in the eyes, follicular rashes on the lower eyelid, parotid adenopathy, and symptoms of eustachitis.
+Diagnosis of chlamydial conjunctivitis involves conducting biomicroscopy, cytological, cultural, enzyme immunoassay, immunofluorescence, and PCR studies to determine chlamydia.
+Treatment of chlamydial conjunctivitis is carried out with tetracycline antibiotics, macrolides and fluoroquinolones until complete clinical and laboratory recovery.

 General information

-Chlamydial conjunctivitis (ophthalmochlamydia, chlamydia of the eyes) is 3-30% of the number of conjunctivitis different etiology...
-Chlamydia of the eyes is more common in persons aged 20-30 years, while women develop chlamydial conjunctivitis 2 to 3 times more often than men.
-Chlamydial conjunctivitis occurs mainly against the background of urogenital chlamydia (urethritis, colpitis, cervicitis), which can proceed in an erased form and not disturb the patient.
-Therefore, chlamydial infections are included in the scope of attention of ophthalmology, venereology, urology, gynecology.
+Chlamydial conjunctivitis (ophthalmochlamydia, ocular chlamydia) accounts for 3-30% of the number of conjunctivitis of various etiologies.
+Chlamydia of the eye is more common in people aged 20-30 years, while women get chlamydial conjunctivitis 2-3 times more often than men.
+Chlamydial conjunctivitis occurs mainly against the background of urogenital chlamydia (urethritis, colpitis, cervicitis), which can occur in an erased form and not bother the patient.
+Therefore, chlamydial infections are the focus of ophthalmology, venereology, urology, and gynecology.

-Different antigenic serotypes of chlamydia cause various defeats: for example, serotypes A, B, Ba and C lead to the development of trachoma; serotypes D - K - to the occurrence of paratrachoma in adults, epidemic chlamydial conjunctivitis, urogenital chlamydia; serotypes L1-L3 - to the development of inguinal lymphogranulomatosis.
+Different antigenic serotypes of chlamydia cause various lesions: thus, serotypes A, B, Ba and C lead to the development of trachoma; serotypes D - K – to the occurrence of adult paratrachoma, epidemic chlamydial conjunctivitis, urogenital chlamydia; serotypes L1-L3 – to the development of inguinal lymphogranulomatosis.

 In most cases, chlamydial conjunctivitis occurs against the background of chlamydia of the genitourinary tract: according to statistics, about 50% of patients with ophthalmochlamydia also have a urogenital form of infection.
 In adults, ocular chlamydia develops as a result of the introduction of the pathogen into the conjunctival sac from the genitals through hygiene items and hands contaminated with secretions.
-In this case, the carrier of genitourinary chlamydia can infect not only his organ of vision, but also the eyes of his healthy partner.
-Chlamydial conjunctivitis is often the result of oral-genital intercourse with an infected partner.
+In this case, a carrier of genitourinary chlamydia can infect not only his own organ of vision, but also the eyes of his healthy partner.
+Often, chlamydial conjunctivitis is a consequence of oral-genital sexual contact with an infected partner.

 There are known cases of professional infection with chlamydial conjunctivitis among obstetricians-gynecologists, venereologists, urologists-andrologists, ophthalmologists examining patients with various forms chlamydia.
 Infection with chlamydial conjunctivitis is possible through water when visiting public pools and baths.
 This form of the disease is called “pool” or “bath” conjunctivitis and can often take on the character of epidemic outbreaks.

-Chlamydial conjunctivitis can accompany the course of an autoimmune disease - Reiter's syndrome, however, the pathogenesis of ophthalmochlamydia in this pathology is not fully understood.
+Chlamydial conjunctivitis may accompany the course of an autoimmune disease - Reiter's syndrome, however, the pathogenesis of ophthalmochlamydia in this pathology has not been fully studied.

 Chlamydial conjunctivitis in newborns can develop as a result of intrauterine (transplacental) infection or infection of the eyes during childbirth from a mother with chlamydia.
 Chlamydial eye infection occurs in 5-10% of newborns.